About Alisa

 Alisa Duda, was born and grew up in Kaunas/Lithuania, where she earned a bachelor’s degree in Decorative Art from Kaunas College of Art, and studied architecture at the Art Institute of Kaunas.
 After moving to Illinois, she studied graphic design at the Art institute of Chicago and received an Associate degree in Art from Harper College.

-Currently, Alisa works in her home studio in Rolling Meadows, IL, and is a member of Oddball Art Labs, an artist collective based in Elgin IL.
+Currently, Alisa works in her home studio in Rolling Meadows, IL.
 She uses all kinds of mediums for her paintings and a wide range of materials for crafting, installations, and all sorts of curious things.

 About Yuri & Olga